Network Preference Dynamics using Lattice Theory: Preference Dynamics

-Thus, among agents in the neighbor set $\N_i$, coalitions of agents which agree on a particular comparison, incorporate that comparison into the aggregate preference relation.
+Thus, among agents in the neighbor set $\N_i$, coalitions of agents, which agree on a particular comparison, incorporate that comparison into the aggregate preference relation.
 The value of $r$ is the threshold for constituting a ``majority rule,'' the minimum number of agents needed to form a coalition.
-Thresholds for majorities are have been explored in economics \cite{buchanan1965calculus}.
 If $r$ is small, only a few agents need to come to a consensus on a particular comparison.
 Similarly, an agent with large $r$, requires a larger coalition of agents to reach consensus.
-In between, if $r = \lceil |\N_i|/2 \rceil$, then the threshold is a simple-majority rule.
 Agents, thus, have different values of $r$, depending on their level of stubbornness.
 In the extremal cases, if $r= n$, then the median is the join projection $\bigjoin_{m=1}^n \pi_{j_m}$.
 On the other hand, if $r=1$, the median is the meet projection $\bigmeet_{m=1}^n \pi_{j_m}$.